Volneirj/adventurers-guild/README.md

 #### HTML

 - Using the [Markup Validation Service](https://validator.w3.org), through the URL option has been checked all pages and the results can be found bellow.
-During the tests few issues has been found and they will be adressed in the Unfixed and fixed bugs topic.

 - [HTML content](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fvolneirj.github.io%2Fadventurers-guild%2F)